This post originally appeared on VICE UK.

 But the planned demolition never took place.
-After a week insisting, in the face of public outrage, that blowing up the 1960s-era flats was "a bold and dramatic statement" Glasgow City council finally announced that the plan was being shelved.
-It was a bold and dramatic statement alright – and an amazingly crass one, the kind that would get you asked to leave a dinner party.
+After a week insisting, in the face of public outrage, that blowing up the 1960s-era flats was "a bold and dramatic statement," Glasgow City council finally announced that the plan was being shelved.
+It was a bold and dramatic statement all right—and an amazingly crass one, the kind that would get you asked to leave a dinner party.
 The Commonwealth Games would not begin with a bang.

 Now, more than nine months later, Betty Caw and her husband, Alec, still look out every day from their living room window at the vertiginous Red Road flats.

-"No one knows when they will come down," says Betty, who spent more than two decades living in the Red Road flats.
-The multi-storey towers, covered in red clay coloured tarpaulin emblazoned with the Glasgow Housing Association logo, dominate the view from the couple's second floor window.
+"No one knows when they will come down," says Betty, who spent more than two decades living in the buildings.
+The multi-story towers, covered in red clay colored tarpaulin emblazoned with the Glasgow Housing Association logo, dominate the view from the couple's second floor window.
 "We had good times in those flats, good memories.
 Now I just want to see the back of them."

-Glasgow Housing Association says it is on track to have all the Red Road towers demolished and the site cleared by 2017 but nearby residents complain that since the Commonwealth Games volte face little has been done.
+Glasgow Housing Association says it is on track to have all the Red Road towers demolished and the site cleared by 2017, but nearby residents complain that since the Commonwealth Games balk little has been done.

 "Nobody has contacted us to give us a date or anything.
-We only get what we read in the papers," says Betty and Alec Caws' nextdoor neighbour Rose Bambrick.
+We only get what we read in the papers," says Betty and Alec Caws' next-door neighbor, Rose Bambrick.
 A pair of West Highland terriers nip around her ankles.

-The Red Road flats were celebrated when they were completed, in the late 1960s.
-But now Bambrick says they are, "an eyesore.
-It's like living in a warzone country."
+The Red Road flats were celebrated when they were completed decades ago, but now Bambrick says they are "an eyesore.
+It's like living in a war zone country."

-Directly underneath the hulking, 30-storey towers sits the Springburn Alive and Kicking Project.
-The community centre, which serves some 200 pensioners and disabled people from across Glasgow, is housed in a former primary school.
+Directly underneath the hulking, 30-story buildings sits the Springburn Alive and Kicking Project.
+The community center, which serves some 200 pensioners and disabled people from across Glasgow, is housed in a former primary school.
 The function room is filled with the smell of soup.
 Photographs line the walls.